 Now that we have awakened, we dream that truth is real.

-Some years ago, while Terán was in the UK recording a selection of poems at the BBC studios, he spent a day touring the moors of Lancashire and came upon a grove of towering wind turbines rotating above the rolling countryside.
+Some years ago, while Terán was in the U.K. recording a selection of poems at the BBC studios, he spent a day touring the moors of Lancashire and came upon a grove of towering wind turbines rotating above the rolling countryside.
 He was awestruck by the bucolic scene, the subtle synergy between nature and industry.
-That day not only did he realize that wind farms and pastoralism could coexist, he had proof that the three thousand turbines encircling Juchitán in a dystopian future-scape was more likely a tragic anomaly.
+That day not only did he realize that wind farms and pastoralism could coexist, he had proof that the three thousand turbines encircling Juchitán in a dystopian future-scape were a tragic anomaly.

 “The difference [between Lancashire and Oaxaca],” explains Teran, “is that the landowners on the Isthmus of Tehuantepec are not partners.”
 In the UK, for example, landowners can expect a five to six percent return—or around US$50,000 for a three megawatt turbine—on the annual turnover from wind farms.
 In the US, a single wind turbine lease can pay $8,000 per year.
-Government oversight of land tenure is notoriously lax and prone to corruption in Oaxaca, leaving rural farmers with little recourse to negotiate fair compensation for land leases.
-The situation is complicated by the fact that more than 80 percent of Oaxaca belongs to communally-owned ejidos and more than half of the landowning ejidatarios are deceased.
+In Oaxaca, mutually beneficial cooperation is virtually non-existent.
+Government oversight of land tenure is notoriously lax and prone to corruption, leaving rural farmers with little recourse to negotiate fair compensation for land leases.
+The situation is complicated by the fact that more than 80 percent of Oaxaca belongs to communally-owned ejidos, and more than half of landowning ejidatarios are deceased.
 Although several hundred property disputes are still pending in courts, bloody conflicts between private landowners and ejidatarios led to nearly 80 deaths and dozens of disappearances between 2017 and 2019.

 By Víctor Terán